OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 ### Using a custom certificate

 It is possible to use a custom TLS certificate.
-To use it, replace the `-insecure` portion of the tag on the the `kheops-reverse-proxy`.
+To use it, replace the `-insecure` portion of the tag on the `kheops-reverse-proxy` with `-secure`.

 1. Place the certificate private key file in `secrets/privkey1.pem`.
 2. Place the certificate chain file in `secrets/fullchain1.pem`.